AimTheSun/flowfit-webapp/README.md

 # FlowFit

-FlowFit is a comprehensive platform developed to address the specific needs of a gym in Vagos.
+FlowFit is a comprehensive platform developed to address the specific needs of a gym.
 Designed to optimize gym operations and improve both client and operational experiences, FlowFit combines modern technologies and a user-friendly interface to deliver efficient, data-driven solutions.
 The app now includes new features such as real-time monitoring of gym occupancy and an integrated Chat Bot with specialized roles.

+---

+## Technologies Used

+- **Frontend:** HTML, CSS, JavaScript (with Vite for optimized builds)
+- **Backend:** Java, Spring Boot, Spring MVC, JPA, Hibernate, REST APIs, Maven, Lombok, Embedded Tomcat
+- **Database:** MySQL (hosted on AWS RDS)
+- **Authentication:** JWT
+- **Testing:** Postman
+- **Design:** Modern animations, gradients, and progress bars
+- **Deployment:** AWS (EC2 for backend, S3 for frontend)

 ---